-[As I am currently on holiday, this is an edited re-posting of one of the first traditional South African desserts that I ever posted on this blog.
-There will be no Sundays in South Africa until 11 April.]
+[As I am currently on holiday, this is an edited re-posting of one of the first traditional South African desserts that I ever posted on this blog. ]

 It’s a fact – South Africans do like their brandy.
 Not so much the sort that is meticulously aged and then consumed in tiny sips from beautiful blown-glass balloons.
 No, we seem to have more of a taste for the cheaper stuff (our consumption of Klipdrift is legendary…), preferably mixed with Coca-cola.
 In fact, I rememebr my father and mother, who were sophisticated in their tastes in practically every other way, drinking a brandy and Coke before dinner every single Saturday night that I lived at home.

 Clearly it’s in the genes ;-)